Target Buffer Strategies

 Equities offer promising growth potential for investments, but they can be severely affected by events that are difficult to predict.
 Losses can have a greater impact on portfolios than gains, because the money left after the loss has to work harder just to get back to the original levels—if the time horizon is long enough.
 Investors in or near retirement who experience a down market may not be able to benefit from a future recovery.

-The buffer strategy offers an innovative approach that seeks to strike the right balance: aiming to provide a persistent level of protection to equity exposure while allowing investors to participate in some of the potential growth opportunities that equities provide.
+The target buffer strategy offers an innovative approach that seeks to strike the right balance: aiming to provide a persistent level of protection to equity exposure while allowing investors to participate in some of the potential growth opportunities that equities provide.

 Striving for more certainty